Our favourites on the ISLAND - If you do nothing else - try to fit a few of these in...

 There are lots of lovely places - but I love

-372 facing Onetangi Bay, but quite pricy
+372 facing Onetangi Bay, delicious award-wining restaurant.
+Fine dining.

 FENICE if you are looking for something informal and casual - that is in Oneroa.
 They do delicious Italian food.